The Rise and Fall of the Initial Era: Results

 \subsection{Gender Analysis}

+Before presenting the gender-focused analysis, we should be clear about what it can and cannot show.
+By construction, gender attribution from author names is only possible for authors whose papers display full given names; authors who publish in initial form are gender-indeterminate to any name-based method.
+The analysis that follows is therefore \textit{not} a measurement of gender participation in research, but an analysis of \textit{gender visibility in the scholarly record}---of when, and to what extent, the metadata permits gender to be inferred at all.
+We also acknowledge the well-documented limitations of name-to-gender attribution methods more generally; Lockhart et al.\cite{lockhart_name-based_2023} provide a critical treatment of these issues.
+Our use of genderize.io is not robust at the level of any individual author, and the analysis here makes no claims about specific researchers.

 Finally, we turn our attention towards a gender-focused analyses.
 We have pointed out reasons that gender may be hidden by choice in certain contexts in the introduction to this paper.
 However, it is clear that the reasons for the obscuring of gender in research publication are considerably more subtle \cite{lopez_lloreda_women_2022, teich_citation_2022}.
 Countless studies demonstrate differences in outcome for women in peer review in both grant and publication contexts, and citations of their work is lower than for male counterparts \cite{zhou_systematic_2018,draux_gender_2018, draux_gender_2019,holmes_gender_2019}.
 Further work seeks to understand the causal nature of these effects \cite{traag2022causal}.
 What we show here is that our data analysis as a further dimension for consideration namely that, perhaps unsurprisingly, technology can be a significant modifier to gender visibility in publication.
-We note that the results shown in this section rely on statistical methods and hence have known limitations, however, we do believe them to be sufficiently robust for the purposes of a high-level indicative analysis, as presented here.
-The work of Lockhart et al.\cite{lockhart_name-based_2023} provides a critical understanding of some of the technical issues with this type of analysis.

 Figure~\ref{F18} illustrates the development of the perception of gender in authorship from 1980 to 2022 in the context of PubMed.
 As we have seen in Fig.~\ref{F17} there is a distinct technological event in 2002 that caused a shift away from initial form and toward full form names.
 We see that both the blue line (names statistically associated with men) and the red line (names statistically associated with women) jump upward around 2002, at which point there is a steep decline in initial form usage (grey line).
 Increased representation of full names has given rise to an increase in indeterminacy (green line), which has steadied at around 10\% of output.